wojwozniak/wojwozniak/README.md

 # Hello there! 👋

-##  About me
 My name is Wojciech Woźniak.
 I am pursuing Computer Science degree @ University of Wroclaw.
 I do front-end. 🇵🇱 🇬🇧 🇩🇪

-## My work <br>
-You can check out some of my smaller projects <a href="https://wojwozniak.github.io/">here</a><br>
+You can check out some of my projects <a href="https://wojwozniak.github.io/">here</a><br>
-<a href="https://pustynnaburza.dabrowagornicza.zhp.pl/">One of websites i have created (based on wordpress, site in polish)</a>

 ## Contact